kehrlab/bcsubset/README.md

-bcsubset - bam file subsetting by barcode
+bcsubset - BAM file subsetting by barcode
 =========================================

 This tool selects a subset of records from a BAM file based on a barcode whitelist